 WIC is not an entitlement program—that is, Congress does not set aside funds to allow every eligible individual to participate in the program—but a Federal grant program for which Congress authorizes a specific amount of funding each year for program operations.

 Cost-containment practices—especially infant formula rebates—play a major role in increasing the number of participants the WIC program can serve.
 WIC State agencies are legally required to enter into cost-containment contracts for the purchase of infant formula used in WIC.
 After competitive bidding, WIC State agencies typically award a contract to a single manufacturer of infant formula for the exclusive right to provide its product to WIC participants.
 In return, WIC State agencies obtain significant discounts in the form of rebates from infant formula manufacturers.
-In fiscal 2011, infant formula rebates totaled about $1.3 billion and supported about one in every six WIC participants.
+In fiscal 2018, infant formula rebates totaled about $1.7 billion and supported almost one in every four WIC participants.

-In 2009, all States implemented revised WIC food packages per the 2007 FNS Interim Rule.
 Seven different food packages are provided for different categories of participants.
-All packages provide foods that are high in one or more of the following nutrients: protein, iron, calcium, vitamin A, and vitamin C. In 2014, final rules were published, clarifying and making small adjustments to the revised food packages.
+All packages provide foods that are high in one or more of the following nutrients: protein, iron, calcium, vitamin A, and vitamin C.

 Additional information on WIC is available at the FNS website, including: